NikKowPHP/social-brain/chapters/chapter-15.md

 #### **Case Study: The Conductor as Coach**

 A month after Maria's pivotal conversation with Mark, the team dynamic had improved dramatically.
 But Maria noticed a new, subtle problem.
-Leo, the junior Connector, was so afraid of Mark's critiques that he had stopped offering creative ideas in meetings.
+Leo, the junior **Connector**, was so afraid of the blunt critiques from Mark, a classic **Architect**, that he had stopped offering creative ideas in meetings.

 The old Maria would have spoken to Mark again.
-The conductor saw a different opportunity: to move from directing the orchestra to developing the musicians.
-She needed to teach Leo how to give feedback, not just receive it.
+The conductor saw a different opportunity: to move from directing the orchestra to developing the musicians. *Leo's Connector brain is afraid of creating disharmony,* she thought. *I need to give him a protocol that feels structured and safe for him, one that allows him to challenge Mark's ideas without triggering a conflict.* She needed to teach Leo how to give feedback, not just receive it.

 She called Leo into her office.
 "I've noticed you have great ideas but you're holding back in meetings," she began.
 "Let's talk about how to get your voice heard."
 She didn't give him advice; she coached him on the "Debug" protocol.